Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

 \begin{section}{Dirac cohomology of the Dunkl-Opdam subalgebra} In this section we will use the description of irreducible representations from Section \ref{reptheory} to describe how the Dirac operator for the Dunkl-Opdam subalgebra acts on irreducible modules.
-We will show that we can descend our Dirac operator $\mathcal{D}$ for $\mathbb{H}_{DO}$ to a relevant Dirac operator for a tensor of type A graded Hecke algebras and then describe the Dirac operator in terms of Dirac operators for type A parabolic algebras.
+We will show that the Dirac operator $\mathcal{D}_{DO}$ for $\mathbb{H}_{DO}$ descends to a relevant Dirac operator for a tensor of type A graded Hecke algebras and then describe the Dirac operator in terms of Dirac operators for type A parabolic algebras.

-Let $A$ be a Drinfeld algebra $T(V) \rtimes \mathbb{C}[G]/I$.
-We have an associated Clifford algebra $C(V)$, with respect to the symmetric product $<,>$ .
-Given a $G$-invariant orthonormal basis $B$ we defined the Dirac operator to be
+Let $A$ be a Drinfeld algebra $T(V) \rtimes \mathbb{C}[G]/R$.
+We have an associated Clifford algebra $C(V)$, with respect to the $G$-invariant symmetric product $<,>$ .
+Given a $G$-invariant basis $B$ we defined the Dirac operator to be

-We have two presentations of the Dunkle-Opdam subalgebra, one producing the traditional presentation \ref{relationssymmetric} with commuting basis elements and the other used in Theorem \ref{Drinfeldpresentation} which shows that $\mathbb{H}(G(m,1,n))$ is a Drinfeld algebra.
-We used the traditional presentatioon to show the Morita equivalence of the Dunkl-Opdam subalgebra to a sum of tensors of type A graded Hecke algebras, this uses parabolic sub algebras.
-However the Dirac theory we developed for the Dunkl-Opdam subalgebra used the Drinfeld presentation.
-This Drinfled presentation does not admit parabolic subalgebras.
+We have two presentations of the Dunkl-Opdam subalgebra, one producing the Lusztig presentation \ref{relationssymmetric} with commuting basis elements and the Drinfeld presentation used in Theorem \ref{Drinfeldpresentation} which shows that $\mathbb{H}(G(m,1,n))$ is a Drinfeld algebra.
+We used the Lusztig presentation to show the Morita equivalence of the Dunkl-Opdam subalgebra to a sum of tensors of type A graded Hecke algebras, this uses parabolic sub algebras.
+However the Dirac theory developed for the Dunkl-Opdam subalgebra uses the Drinfeld presentation.
+This Drinfeld presentation does not admit parabolic subalgebras.

 Let us recall that to transform between from the classical presentation to the Drinfeld presentation one takes the standard basis $\{z_1,...,z_n\}$ of the reflection representation of $S_n$ which along with $G(m,1,n)$ gives the classical presentation.
-Then to get the drinfled presentation we instead use the generators Recall $M_i$ and $\underline{M}_i$ are Jucys-Murphy elements of $G(m,1,n)$ with reverse orderings.
+Then to obtain the Drinfeld presentation we use the generators: Recall $M_i$ and $\underline{M}_i$ are Jucys-Murphy elements of $G(m,1,n)$ with reverse orderings.
 The Dirac element in terms of the Drinfeld presentations is: